awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

   "PendingMaintenanceActionDetails": [
     {
       "Action": "system-update",
-      "Description": "New Operating System update is available" }
+      "Description": "New Operating System patch is available" }
   ]
 }